Deformations of the connected sum of Gorenstein algebras: Filtered deformations

 The main result of this section is the description of the associated triple (the group of infinitesimal automorphisms, the tangent space, an obstruction space) to the filtered functor $\Def^{\geq 0}(B)$; this is the content of Theorem \ref{+obs}.
 Later sections heavily rely on this result.

-\begin{remark} Since $X$ is affine, we abuse the notation and denote In general, we can define the same functor by saying that $X=\Spec_X(\O_X)$ with the structural sheaf being graded and then having a filtration of the structural sheaf of $\mathcal X$ by flat subsheaves over the base.
+\begin{remark} Since $X$ is affine, we abuse the notation and denote the same for variants with subscript.
+In general, we can define the same functor by saying that $X=\Spec_X(\O_X)$ with the structural sheaf being filtered of $\mathcal X$ by flat subsheaves over the base.
 The results in this section remain unchanged. \end{remark} There is a natural transformation $\Def^{\geq 0}(X) \to \Def(X)$ given by forgetting the filtration.
-0.2 cm

 Now we prove that the filtered functor is indeed a good deformation functor.
-The idea of the proof is based on \cite[Proposition 3.1]{JJ-elementry}, we show an isomorphism of the filtered functor with an analogue of the multigraded Hilbert scheme. \begin{twr} $\Def^{\geq 0}(X)$ is a good deformation functor. \end{twr} \begin{proof} First, we build from $B$ a Rees algebra $\tilde B= \oplus_{i\in \Z} t^{-i}F_{i} \subset B[t,t^{-1}]$, where $F_{i}=\bigoplus_{j\geq i} B_j$, it is a graded algebra flat over $\kk[t^{-1}]$.
+The idea of the proof is based on \cite[Proposition 3.1]{JJ-elementry}.
+We show an isomorphism of the filtered functor with an analogue of the multigraded Hilbert scheme. \begin{twr} Let $X=\Spec B$ be an affine $\G_m$-scheme.
+Then the functor $\Def^{\geq 0}(X)$ is a good deformation functor. \end{twr} \begin{proof} First, we build from $(B,F)$ a Rees algebra $\tilde B= \oplus_{i\in \Z} t^{-i}F_{i} \subset B[t,t^{-1}]$.
+It is a graded algebra flat over $\kk[t^{-1}]$.
 Note that the degree of $t^{-1}$ is $-1$, and $\kk[t^{-1}] \to \tilde B$ is a morphism of graded algebras.
-We consider the following deformation functor
+We consider the deformation functor

-the functor of abstract equivariant deformations over $\kk[t^{-1}]$.
-0.2 cm We define a natural transformation of functors of Artin rings:
+the functor of abstract equivariant deformations over $\kk[t^{-1}]$, see \cite[1.5]{Pinkham-Gm} 0.2 cm We define a natural transformation of functors of Artin rings:

 where $A\in \Art_\kk$.
 It is well defined; the algebra $\tilde \mcB$ is graded and flat over the Artinian algebra $A[t^{-1}]$.
 Conversely we define

 We have shown an isomorphism of the functors, since the equivariant functor is a good deformation functor, the statement holds. \end{proof}